 - Experience: use Merrill’s suggestions for utilising past experiences into your learning designs.

-Pros: A theory to guide the designer in creating effective learning content for an adult audience.
+Pros: A theory to guide the designer in creating effective learning solutions for an adult audience.

 Cons: Implementing ‘Self-concept’ can be difficult for mandatory compliance-based courses.